-Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims from administrators or liquidators.
-Whatever the nature of the claim against you, our team is here to help.
-Often the situation is not as bleak as it might first seem, and early expert advice can make all the difference between a successful or unsuccessful outcome.
-We can help bring you peace of mind and allow you to get on with your business and personal life.
+Francis Wilks & Jones is the country's leading firm of lawyers when it comes to defending claims by administrators or liquidators.
+Often the situation is not as bleak as it might first seem.
+Our expert advice has saved hundreds of directors from millions of pounds of personal claims.
+Let us help you too.

 Unpaid or overdrawn directors loan account

 Directors loans drawn, whether authorised or not, have to be repaid where the company is placed into insolvency.

 - where you normally draw loans (as directors) and declare a dividend which is set off at the year-end, this strategy can be lethal where insolvency intervenes before the dividend can be declared or (where the dividend has been declared) where they are subsequently declared to be void (see below)

 - demands for repayment of director’s loans are one of the most common claims brought by liquidators but such demands for repayment are not as straightforward as may at first appear, and can vulnerable to risks of evidence, limitation, set-off and many other aspects which can undermine such defences (including any unpaid earnings)

 A dividend can only be paid by a company where there are sufficient distributable reserves, usually a reference to the company’s profit and loss reserve.
 Even if your company has made a profit this year, the losses from last year may make it impossible to declare a dividend.

 - there are also numerous other requirements for a dividend to be validly approved and drawn

 - a failure to meet any one of these requirements may mean that if the company is placed into liquidation then the dividend may be repayable

 - where a dividend should not have been declared, the dividend payment can be reclaimed from the shareholder under the provisions of the Companies Act 2006.